martinezcastroanamaria-blip/Marketing-Product---Hugging-Face-App/README.md

 To run the application locally, use the following command: streamlit run streamlit_app.py

+## Docker Setup
+You can also run this application using Docker.
+This is a great way to set up the app in an isolated environment.
+1. Build the Docker image:
+   -  In the root directory of the project (where your Dockerfile is located), build the Docker image by running the following command: docker build -t youtube-ad-analyzer .

+2. Run the Docker container:
+   -  After building the image, run the container with the following command: docker run -p 8501:8501 youtube-ad-analyzer

+This will start the application, and you can access it in your web browser by navigating to http://localhost:8501.

 ## Project Structure
   - streamlit_app.py -> Main Streamlit app
   - requirements.txt -> Python dependencies
+  - Dockerfile -> Docker configuration file
   - .gitignore       -> Git ignore file (to avoid uploading sensitive data)
   - .env.example     -> Example environment variable configuration